June 15, 2008 — a historic day!

 In San Francisco with eleven Board members, proportional elections guarantees a 91,67% of the voters getting their choice on the board.

-Would you go vote more often if the minimum odd of you picking your representative was 91.67%, or would you stay home during elections as often as you are now with you having that odd being 50.01%?
+Would you vote more often if the minimum odd of your picking a representative was 91.67%, or would you stay home during elections as often as you are now with you having that odd being 50.01%?
 In this image you can see the minimum guarantee of each system with eleven seats, and how much better your vote translates into your representative in proportional elections than in today's system.

-Each person is free to copy the letter shown below, sign it or have it signed by eligible voters in your City or County.
-Then, sent it out addressed to your local Elections Commission.
-It may be good to know that the request is not based on any person asking.
+Please note that each person is free to copy the letter shown below, to sign it or to have it signed by eligible voters in your City or County.
+Then, send it out, addressed to your local Elections Commission.
+It may be good to know that the request is not based on any person asking, and no person is required to sign it to make this a valid request.
 Rather, it is based on the right given to us in the Constitution of equality before the law, while no prescription is given in the Constitution that allows officials to refuse delivering such system of proportionality at the local level.
+They should follow the constitutional requirement and right now they are not.

 The Document: